hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

 StateChClient & Funder
 -------------
 The interactions with go-perun channels are executed by a `client.Client` object.
-To prevent confusion with the clients of our scenario we call this client `stateChClient`.
+To prevent confusion with the clients of our scenario, we call this client `stateChClient`.
-Incoming interactions are realised via callbacks that trigger handling routines.
+Incoming interactions are realized via callbacks that trigger handling routines.
 We describe the handlers in the next section.

 In order to create the `stateChClient` go-perun provides `client.New()` that we utilize in the next section.